ImageMagick/Usage-Markdown/color_mods/index.md

 With "`-linear-stretch`", all the channels will be processed in a common way, thus assuring that no color shifts of the channels relative to each other will be produced.

-So lets get a verbose identify and the histogram of a real image.
+So let's get a verbose identify and the histogram of a real image.

 ~~~{data-capture-out=info_port.txt}
 convert port.png  -verbose -identify +verbose  histogram:port_hist.gif